franktalora/number-to-words-api/My Approach.md

 > However, I once implemented Tailwind into styled components for a React Native project.

 # Other things I considered...
+  - Complexity
+    - Throughout building this project, I considered if it was "too complex".
+However, I took into account the ample time I was offered, as well as the opportunity to simply "show off".
+However, I know perfectionism is quite often unnecessary and time-consuming, and it's always a good practice to not hyperfocus on a single context.
+As a result, I've left this project "as-is", with some evident rough edges, to show that I can leave things be while also producing a good result in a short timeframe.
   - File/folder name conventions
     - Honestly wasn't sure what convention to use for the backend project.
 In future C# projects, I will use PascalCase, since that seems to be the standard.
   - An `env` file to store things globally, such as the API URI